Why is it Important to Capture CO2?

 The Annual Greenhouse Gas Index (AGGI) is a measure of the capacity of Earth’s atmosphere to trap heat as a result of the presence of long-lived greenhouse gases (GHGs).
 The AGGI provides standardized information about how human activity has affected the climate system through greenhouse gas emissions.

 This indicator demonstrates that the warming influence of greenhouse gases in the atmosphere has increased substantially over the last several decades.
-In 2017, the AGGI was 1.42, an increase of more than 40% since 1990 (US Global Change Research Program).
+In 2018, the AGGI was 1.43, which represents an increase of more than 40% since 1990 (US Global Change Research Program).

 GHGs are generated by a variety of industrial processes and applications.
 Systems that include the burning of fossil fuels in power plants to make electricity, and industrial processes such as refining oil or producing iron, steel, cement and ammonia all emit large amounts of CO2.
 Emissions also come from cars, trucks, ships and aeroplanes, and from domestic sources, such as heating our homes.